-"Tis he, and blithely the gay bells sound, As his sleigh glides over the frozen ground; Hark ! he has pass'd the dark pine wood, He crosses now the ice-bound flood, And hails the light at the open door That tells his toilsome journey's o'er.
-The merry sleigh-bells !
-My fond heart swells And throbs to hear the welcome bells; Ding-dong, ding-dong, o'er ice and snow, A voice of gladness, on they go.
+'Tis he, and blithely the gay bells sound, As glides his sleigh o'er the frozen ground;

+Hark! he has pass'd the dark pine wood, He crosses now the ice-bound flood, And hails the light at the open door That tells his tollsome journey's o'er.
+The merry sleigh-bells!
+My fond heart swells

+And throbs to hear the welcome bells; Ding-dong, ding-dong, o'er ice and snow, A voice of gladness, on they go.
 Our hut is small, and rude our cheer, But love has spread the banquet here; And childhood springs to be caress'd By our beloved and welcome guest.
-With a smiling brow his tale he tells, The urchins ring the merry sleigh-bells;
+With a smiling brow his tale he tells, The urchins ring the merry sleigh bells; The merry sleigh-bells, with shout and song